william-santini/WiSSkHy/README.md

 The WiSSkHy Apps were created to provide access to the main tools of the WiSSkHy environment.
 Beyond these core features, users can:
 - Add new tools directly in R-Shiny, either within the existing apps or independently.
-- Write custom scripts in R, Python, MATLAB, or other languages to work with the WiSSkHy SQLite database.
+- Write custom scripts in R, Python, or other languages to work with the WiSSkHy SQLite database.
-- Use the apps to automatically generate SQL queries that can be reused in custom code.
+- Use the apps to automatically generate SQL queries that can be reused in custom code/script.

 > [!NOTE]
 > WiSSkHy not only provides access to core tools but also acts as a collaborative "Wiki":